Pre-Training Representations of Binary Code Using Contrastive Learning: Ablation Studies and Model Insights

 \subsection{Ablation Studies}

 We assess each component of our model through ablation studies.
 Specifically, we remove three conditions to test the efficiency of each design element: (1) We remove comments as one of the modalities during training, (2) we replace the anchored encoder with a learnable one so that it can be updated during training, and (3) we eliminate both linear and non-linear interpolation from our model design.
 For the pretraining process, we adhere to the original hyperparameters, training the first and second ablations for 30 epochs and the third ablation for 10 epochs.
 For the third ablation, we ensure that the model is converged by the end of pretraining.
-We test the pretrained models on the binary functional algorithm classification of POJ140, using the same hyperparameters.
-The results are shown in Figure~\ref{tab:ablation}.
+We test the pretrained models on the binary functional algorithm classification of POJ-104, using the same hyperparameters.
+The results are shown in Table~\ref{tab:ablation}.

-From the figure, it is evident that removing comments, stopping gradients, and eliminating interpolation decrease the MAF1 scores by 2.07\%, 7.46\%, and 18.25\%, respectively.
+From the table, it is evident that removing comments, stopping gradients, and eliminating interpolation decrease the MAF1 scores by 2.07~pt, 7.46~pt, and 18.25~pt, respectively.
 This demonstrates the effectiveness of each component in our model design.
 The baseline performance observed in these ablation studies is as follows: MAP of 43.78, MAR of 33.87, and MAF1 of 38.19.
 We will use these baseline performance metrics as a reference in the following sub-analysis to further dissect the contributions of individual components.